ellnzvju/Kaggle_Talking_Data/README.md

 The probability result for each class from first level models will be supplied into second level learner.

 **Features extraction** are primary divided features into three groups, before combine them into sparse train, test matrix for each model in first layer

 1. device information such device brand, device model.
 These features have been process by one hot encoder.

 2. events related information.
 For instances, time of event, day of event, applications that are installed on target devices.
 However, from data characteristic, roughtly 69% of whole train and test don't have events related information.
 These features seem to have very good connection to user demographics, however, many data do not have these.
 All data have been processed by one hot encoder as well.

 3. Row ID from train/test.
 From exploit found by other kaggler, the train/test data in this competition is not shuffle.
 So rowID is exploit hole in accuracy and can roughly improve log loss score by ~ 0.05 - 0.08 which is very critical.
-RowID have been extracted with many approaches like normalization, sorting, sorting both train/test, sorting with device_id as second sort index, clustering 10000, clustering 20000, clustering 50000.
+RowID have been extracted with many approaches like normalization, sorting, sorting both train/test, sorting with device_id as second sort index, clustering 10000, clustering 20000,and clustering 50000.

-Without normalize(rowID) feature, mostly any single model, that are created by neural network (keras), provide significantly better local score than gradient boost from XGB (gblinear).
+Without normalize(rowID) feature, mostly any single model, that are created by neural network (Keras), provide significantly better local score than gradient boost from XGB (gblinear).
 (0.03 different)

 However, after with normalize(rowID), XGB models tend to get better local score than neural network.
 (0.01 - 0.02 different)